anikChandraDeb/Assignment_Module_27_Portfolio/README.md

 # Portfolio Website

-This is a MERN stack portfolio website built as an assignment.
-The project includes both frontend and backend development, hosted on Netlify and Vercel, respectively.
+Developed a full-stack portfolio website as a personal project, showcasing skills and experience.
+The website includes dynamic pages like Home, About, Blog, Services, and Contact, along with a private dashboard for CRUD operations on content.

 ## 🚀 Live Links